What is osteoarthritis?

-- Injury or overuse.
-Severe injury to a joint, such as the knee, can lead to osteoarthritis.
-Injury may
+Injury or overuse.
+Severe injury to a joint, such as the knee, can lead to OA.
+Injury may also result

 What are the symptoms of osteoarthritis?

-The most common symptom of osteoarthritis is pain after overuse or inactivity of a
+The most common symptom of OA is pain after overuse or inactivity of a joint.
+Symptoms

-joint.
-Symptoms usually develop slowly over years.
-Symptoms can occur a bit differently
+usually happen slowly over years.
+Symptoms can occur a bit differently in each person.

-- A grinding feeling of the joint when moved, as the cartilage wears away (in more advanced
+A grinding feeling in the joint when moved, as the cartilage wears away (in later

-The symptoms of osteoarthritis can look like other health conditions.
-Make sure to
+The symptoms of OA can be like other health conditions.
+Make sure to see your healthcare

 How is osteoarthritis diagnosed?

-The process starts with a medical history and a physical exam.
+The process starts with a health history and a physical exam.
 You may also have X-rays.

 This test uses a small amount of radiation to create images of bone and other body